CUFP/cufp.org/src/site/2014/2014-09-06_1400_1425_mark-hibberd-towards-annex-a-fact-based-dependency-system.md

-Drawing on well understood foundations from datalog and deductive databases, and utilizing functional programming fundamentals, ""annex"" takes a different view on how to manage artifacts.
-We should be able to ask: ""Give me the latest binary compatible versions of X with no known CVE""; or, ""Give me the last stable builds of my dependencies that have been tested in IE 9, Chrome and Firefox""; or in a more general context outside of dependency resolution, queries such as ""What platforms has build x of my library been tested on?"" provide a useful understanding of the current state of artifacts; and finally, it should be possible to phrase all of these questions with a first class notion of time, for example ""Give me the same dependencies when I last asked this query"".
+Drawing on well understood foundations from datalog and deductive databases, and utilizing functional programming fundamentals, "annex" takes a different view on how to manage artifacts.
+We should be able to ask: "Give me the latest binary compatible versions of X with no known CVE"; or, "Give me the last stable builds of my dependencies that have been tested in IE 9, Chrome and Firefox"; or in a more general context outside of dependency resolution, queries such as "What platforms has build x of my library been tested on?" provide a useful understanding of the current state of artifacts; and finally, it should be possible to phrase all of these questions with a first class notion of time, for example "Give me the same dependencies when I last asked this query".

-This talk will start by walking through the concepts behind ""annex"", before taking a deeper look at the design and implementation (in Haskell).
+This talk will start by walking through the concepts behind "annex", before taking a deeper look at the design and implementation (in Haskell).
 We will look at how its functional underpinnings give rise to very desirable properties for a cross-language dependency system.